 View of the Valleys surrounding Nathiagali from Amore Hotel in Dunga Gali

 Mukshpuri trail starts from Donga Gali and takes you on a steep ascent to the top of the mountains at an altitude of 9600 feet.
-The vegetation on the mountain exudes a beautiful fragrance to the air.
+The vegetation on the mountain exudes a beautiful fragrance into the air.
 The top of the mountain commands an amazing view of Kashmir and the river Jhelum.
 The climb upward is steep and is not recommended for light-hearted.
 The mountain trail is also accessible by a horse which can be hired for a day.
 Mukshpuri is located on top of Dunga Gali and Nathiagali.
 This area has gained significance as a bird sanctuary.

 Miranjani is another 4.9 km long trek that can be covered in 1.5 hours.
-The trek starts near the governor house in Nathiagali and takes you across beautiful vegetation and tall pine trees.
+The trek starts near the governor’s house in Nathiagali and takes you across beautiful vegetation and tall pine trees.
 The view from the top of Mirajani is worth watching.

 A Word of Advice

 Trekking in a mountainous area can be challenging especially if you do not exercise regularly.
 If yo plan to camp in remote locations, it is recommended to take a local guide from Nathiagali with local knowledge.
 There are occassional sightings of wildlife in the region.